pintub/dataStructure-algo/DP.md

 ##### :rocket: countWaysOfAssignPlusMinusToAchieveTargetSum(nums[], targetSum) .
 Return the count of possible ways where you can prefix + or - before array numbers and generate targetSum by adding-up
 ##### :rocket: Unbounded Knapsack.
 Return mas profit.
 - :bulb: How to build Recursion Tree, Two things come to mind
   - recursion(maxCapacity) .
-Using only maxCapacity as parameter and subtracting either of element in array is the choice
+Using only maxCapacity as parameter and subtracting each element in array is the choice
     - Not preferred, as doesn't work always.
 For example, If question asks about count number of was to achieve targetSum, it might count both {1, 2, 3} and {2, 1, 3} as ordering is not considered
     - Also branching factor is high. #Branches = #ArraySize
   - recursion(maxCapacity, arrayIndex) .
 Using both maxCapacity, currentArrayIndex as parameter and whether to consider the element at arrayIndex is the choice